sirarsalih/sirarsalih.github.io/_posts/2016-10-16-the-release-night-from-hell.md

 git commit -m "Reverting the merge commit."
 ```

 That should do the trick in theory.
 Except it didn't for me.
 I ended in a strange state.
-I look at the clock and it's 07:00 PM.
-We have business people who would be doing verification of version X at around 09:30, I feel a bit of pressure rising and start thinking of the worst case scenarios.
+I look at the tray and it's 07:00 PM.
+We have business people waiting to do verification of version X later that night, I feel a bit of pressure rising and start thinking of the worst case scenarios.
 What happens if version X is not released?
 If I'm unable to release this, then the main system would have to postpone their release otherwise there is a high chance that our existing version in production will not work after the main system's version X release.
 This is a case where rolling forward is the only vaiable option.

 ## Time flies